tsuraan/Jerasure/README.txt

 1.)
 Install GF-Complete

-2.) 'cd' to root directory of Jerasure

-3.)
-Set PREFIX in ./makefile to appropriate directory (/usr/local by default)
+2.) ./configure

-4.) make
+3.) make

-5.) make install
+4.) make install

-Running tests and examples:

-1.) 'cd' into Examples

-2.) make
+This will install the examples under PREFIX/bin, the library under PREFIX/lib and the header files under PREFIX/include

 See individual source file to determine what the examples do.